8.2% Tax-Free for 21 Years: SSY Is Still Hard to Beat

 - You want equity participation.
 SSY is a debt instrument.
 At 8.2%, it is excellent for its category.
 But equity mutual fund SIPs targeting 12%–14% CAGR over 21 years will build a substantially larger corpus.
 For high-risk-tolerance parents with a 20+ year horizon, combining a smaller SSY allocation with a larger equity SIP creates more wealth than SSY alone at the maximum limit.

 The combined strategy most financial planners suggest: Open SSY at Rs 50,000 per year for the guaranteed tax-free EEE anchor.
 Invest the remaining Rs 1 lakh per year in an equity SIP (ELSS for tax benefit, or a flexi-cap fund for pure growth).
-Over 21 years, the equity SIP portion at 12% CAGR builds roughly Rs 4.5 crore alongside SSY's Rs 37 lakh — giving your daughter both a guaranteed safety net and a growth engine.
+Over 21 years, the equity SIP portion at 12% CAGR builds roughly Rs.4.5 crore alongside SSY's Rs.37 lakh, giving your daughter a guaranteed floor and an equity upside.
 Use Yieldora's SIP Calculator alongside the SSY Calculator to model this split for your numbers.

 How to Open an SSY Account in 2026

-SSY accounts can be opened at any post office or at authorised bank branches.
-Banks authorised to open SSY accounts include SBI, PNB, Bank of Baroda, HDFC Bank, ICICI Bank, Axis Bank, and IDBI Bank.
-The process requires a physical visit to open the account — it cannot be done fully online in 2026.
-However, once open, most banks allow deposits and balance checks through net banking and mobile apps.
+SSY accounts are opened at any post office or at authorised bank branches including SBI, PNB, Bank of Baroda, HDFC Bank, ICICI Bank, Axis Bank, and IDBI Bank.
+The initial account opening requires a physical branch visit in 2026.
+Once open, deposits and balance checks are available through most banks' net banking and mobile app portals.

-You will need to carry: Form SSA-1 (available at the branch), the girl child's birth certificate, the parent or guardian's identity and address proof (Aadhaar, PAN), and the initial deposit (minimum Rs 250, maximum Rs 1.5 lakh) in cash, cheque, or demand draft.
-The branch will issue a passbook on the spot.
+Documents needed: Form SSA-1 (available at the branch), the daughter's birth certificate, the parent or guardian's Aadhaar and PAN, and the initial deposit of Rs.250 to Rs.1.5 lakh in cash, cheque, or demand draft.
+The passbook is issued at the branch on the same day.
 The account is active from the date of the first deposit.

 Frequently Asked Questions